perspector/VSCode-Raspberry-Pi/README.md

 # VSCode-Raspberry-Pi
-![A Python program calculating pi in VS Code (code-oss) on Ubuntu on Raspberry Pi 4](./Screenshot.png)
+![A Python program calculating pi in VS Code (code-oss) on Ubuntu on Raspberry Pi 4](./Screenshot.png) A nice Python program to calculate pi, written using code-oss on Rasberry Pi 4.
 ## Table of Contents
 * [Introduction](#introduction)
 * [Prerequisites](#prerequisites)